amos-kibet/toolbox/Databases/EctoAssociations.md

 Let’s say that a movie has many actors and that an actor can belong to more than one movie.
 You’ll build a join table that references both movies and actors to implement this relationship.

-The actors migration will like this:
+The actors migration will look like this:

 ```elixir
 defmodule MyApp.Repo.Migrations.CreateActor do